pyne/pyne/docs/devsguide/new_dev_guide.rst

 ==========================
 Signing up for list hosts:
 ==========================
-Writing effective code isn’t easy.
+Everyone faces challenges sometimes when writing effective code.
 Thankfully, the PyNE developers can always be contacted on the list host at pyne-dev@groups.google.com.
 Another way to get help is by going to https://groups.google.com/forum/#!forum/pyne-users and joining the group to post.